scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 ## Anatomy of a Type Class

-There are three important components to the type class pattern: the *type class* itself, *instances* for particular types, and the *interface* methods that we expose to users.
+There are three important components to the type class pattern: the *type class* itself,
+*instances* for particular types, and the *interface* methods that we expose to users.

 ### The Type Class

-The *type class* itself is a generic type that represents the functionality we want to implement.
-For example, we can represent generic "serialize to JSON" behaviour as a generic trait.
+The *type class* itself is a generic type that represents some functionality we want to implement.
+For example, we can represent generic "serialize to JSON" behaviour as follows:

 ```tut:book
 // Define a very simple JSON AST